Amelia Kinkade: Pet communicator

 Kinkade has offered her services as a professional psychic pet communicator.
 In this role she undertakes to communicate with a house pet, and tell the human owners what the pet is thinking.
 She also offers to help find missing pets.
 The New York Times wrote of her in 2001 that "Ms. Kinkade could be on the brink of becoming the nation's first celebrity pet communicator.
 She appeared in a television pilot, communing with Tammy Faye Bakker's dog."
-Lauren Bishop, writing in the Cincinnati Enquirer in 2006, refereed to her as "the real-life Dr Doolittle".
+Lauren Bishop, writing in the Cincinnati Enquirer in 2006, referred to her as "the real-life Dr Doolittle".

-Ashley Fantz, writing in the Miami Herald in 2002 said that the exercises in a two-day seminar led by Kinkade, "had as much to do with their [the owners'] psychological issues as with the dogs and cats sleeping the afternoon away."
+Ashley Fantz, writing in the Miami Herald in 2002, said that the exercises in a two-day seminar led by Kinkade "had as much to do with their [the owners'] psychological issues as with the dogs and cats sleeping the afternoon away."

 Melanie White, writing in the Jackson Hole News and Guide described one of Kinkade's two-day seminars: "...she will teach participants how to tap into their innate telepathic abilities.
 For $250, it might be possible to speak to any creature from mammal to insect—and even alive or dead."
 White also mentioned that Kinkade taught a segment of the "Kindred Spirits" retreat in 2004 and 2005.

-Candice Reed, writing in the Californian, refereed to Kinkade as a "world-renowned animal psychic and author" and said that "Kinkade has made the celebrity circuit with her psychic skills".
+Candice Reed, writing in the Californian, referred to Kinkade as a "world-renowned animal psychic and author" and said that "Kinkade has made the celebrity circuit with her psychic skills".